pydantic/pydantic/docs/usage/validators.md

 #> names=['foo', 123]
 ```

 1. Note that the validation of the second item is skipped.
+If it has the wrong type it will emit a warning during serialization.

 ## Field checks